 Clinic Visit Options

-Due to physical distancing guidelines, we are currently Telehealth or a limited number of In-Person appointments on Wednesday and Friday mornings.
+We offer In-Person and Telehealth (video) appointments on Wednesday and Friday mornings.
 Telehealth visits are covered by most insurance plans, but it is a good idea to check with yours ahead of your visit.

 It is recommended you come to the clinic physically at least once yearly.
 You will come to the clinic to see a CF Clinician, Registered Dietician, and Registered Nurse.
-You may also see a Pharmacist, Social Worker, Mental Health Coordinator, and/or Research team member.
-Depending on the treatment plan, you will be asked to complete a PFT (either in-clinic or phone/video appointment), labs, and/or imaging while on campus.
+You may also see a Pharmacist, Social Worker, Wellness Coordinator, and/or Research team member.
+Depending on the treatment plan, you will be asked to complete a lung function test (PFT) either in-clinic or via video appointment, labs, and/or imaging while on campus.

 For video visits you will need: